0xcert/framework/docs/api/ethereum.md

 | options.headers | An `object` of request headers.
 Please see more details [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 | options.mode | A `string` representing request mode.
 It defaults to `same-origin`.
 Please see more details [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 | options.redirect | A `string` representing request redirect mode.
 It defaults to `follow`.
 Please see more details [here](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
-| options.requiredConfirmations | An `integer` which represents the number of confirmation needed for mutations to be considered as confirmed.
+| options.requiredConfirmations | An `integer` represeting the number of confirmations needed for mutations to be considered confirmed.
 It defaults to `1`.
 | options.signMethod | An `integer` representing the signature type.
 The available options are `0` (eth_sign) or `2` (EIP-712).
 It defaults to `0`.
-| options.unsafeRecipientIds | A list of `strings` representing smart contract addresses that do not support safe ERC-721 stransfers (**transfers?**)
+| options.unsafeRecipientIds | A list of `strings` representing smart contract addresses that do not support safe ERC-721 transfers.
 | options.url | [required] A `string` representing the URL to the Ethereum node's JSON RPC.
 | options.valueLedgerSource | A `string` representing the URL to the compiled ERC-20 related smart contract definition file.